Changes in British English pronunciation during the twentieth century

 general phonetic processes may be seen at work such as "Vernerism"

-syllables to be begun with
+syllables immediately following word-initial unstressed ones to be begun with

 voiced-type consonants.
 (The Danish linguistician Karl